-The undersigned hereby constitutes and appoints Yoav Efron and Tuvia Barlev, and each of them, his or her true and lawful agents and proxies with full power of substitution in each, to represent the undersigned at the 2025 Annual Meeting of Stockholders (the "Annual Meeting") of Actelis Networks, Inc. (the "Company") to be held virtually at www. virtualshareholdermeeting.com/ASNS2025 or at any adjournments thereof and to vote with respect to the proposals set forth on the reverse side all shares of common stock of the Company that the undersigned is entitled to vote at the Annual Meetina.
+The undersigned hereby constitutes and appoints Yoav Efron and Tuvia Barlev, and each of them, his or her true and lawful agents and proxies with full power of substitution in each, to represent the undersigned at the 2025 Annual Meeting of Stockholders (the "Annual Meeting") of Actelis Networks, Inc. (the "Company") or at any adjournments thereof and to vote with respect to the proposals set forth on the reverse side all shares of common stock of the Company that the undersigned is entitled to vote at the Annual Meeting.
+The Annual Meeting of Stockholders will be held virtually.
+In order to attend the meeting, you must register at https://web.viewproxy.com/ASNS/2025 by 11:59 p.m.
+EDT on August 11, 2025.
+On the day of the Annual Meeting of Stockholders, if you have properly registered, you may enter the meeting by clicking on the link provided and entering the password you received via email in your registration confirmations.